 33.266.130.F Parking area layouts.
 The only change to this paragraph is an amendment to subparagraph 1.b.(2).
 This change provides more flexibility to allow parking spaces accessed from alleys to be designed so that vehicles can back out into an alley.
 Currently, regulations allow parking areas with up to four spaces to have vehicles back out into alleys, which accommodates parking for single-family housing types and small multi-dwelling projects, but does not accommodate alley-accessed parking for mid-sized or larger multi-dwelling projects.
-The amendment removes the four-space limit in order to facilitate alley-accessed parking for more types of development, and works in conjunction with Chapter 33.120 amendments that place greater limits on front garages and parking accessed from primary street frontages (including an amendment to 33.120.283.D that requires parking access for small sites to be from an alley, where alleys exists).
+The amendment removes the four-space limit in order to facilitate alley-accessed parking for more types of development, and works in conjunction with Chapter 33.120 and Chapter 33.266 amendments that place greater limits on front garages and front parking (including an amendment that requires parking access for small sites to be from an alley, where alleys exists - see pages 198-199).